golang/mock/README.md

 	If one of the interfaces has no custom name specified, then default naming convention will be used.

+* `-copyright_file`: Copyright file used to add copyright header to the resulting source code.

 For an example of the use of `mockgen`, see the `sample/` directory.
 In simple cases, you will need only the `-source` flag.